Steve Rowland (music producer): Career

 In 1950s, Hollywood, he acted in thirty five TV shows such as The Rifleman, Bonanza, Wanted: Dead or Alive and a two-year role in The Life and Legend of Wyatt Earp.
-Film appearances included co-starring roles in Battle of the Bulge with Henry Fonda; Gun Glory with Stewart Granger; Crime in the Streets with John Cassavetes and Sal Mineo, and the original The Thin Red Line with Keir Dullea and Jack Warden.
+Film appearances included co-starring roles in Gun Glory with Stewart Granger; Crime in the Streets with John Cassavetes and Sal Mineo, the original The Thin Red Line with Keir Dullea and Jack Warden, Gunfighters of Casa Grande with Alex Nicol as well as Battle of the Bulge with Henry Fonda; the latter three films shot in Spain.

 During the making of five films in Spain, Rowland enjoyed Spanish chart success with the group, Los Flaps.
 The lure of the exciting British music scene of the Swinging Sixties brought him to London, where he produced thirteen Top Ten hits for Dave Dee, Dozy, Beaky, Mick & Tich.
 Among those worldwide hits were "Hold Tight", "Zabadak", "Bend It" and "The Legend of Xanadu" (a million selling UK Number One).

 He also discovered Peter Frampton and The Herd, and with "A Way Of Life" had a No. 6 UK Singles Chart hit with his own group, The Family Dogg.
 He produced hits for P.J.
 Proby and The Pretty Things, being responsible for two singles and the Emotions album.
 In 1970, he produced the album Coming From Reality for Rodriguez.
 Also in 1970, under the name 'Steve & Albert', Rowland joined forces with Albert Hammond for the single "Follow The Bouncing Ball", which they heavily promoted, particularly in the UK, where they appeared on Top of the Pops and The Basil Brush Show, but the single failed to chart.
 In the 1970s, he was awarded a gold album and ASCAP award for producing Jerry Lee Lewis - The Session...Recorded in London with Great Artists.
-In the late 1970s, he was creative manager/A&R for Hansa/Ariola, where he discovered and signed The Cure and The Thompson Twins, and handled Boney M and Japan.
+He was also the producer on the Thunderthighs U.K. hit single "Central Park Arrest", written by Lynsey De Paul and he co-wrote their follow up single "Dracula's Daughter".
+In the late 1970s, he was creative manager/A&R for Hansa/Ariola, where he discovered and signed The Cure and signed The Thompson Twins, and handled Boney M and Japan.